 Visit Dimitrie Gusti National Village Museum

-This was founded in 1936 and it is a one of a kind open air museum which stretches through leafy Herastrau Park and it symbolizes the traditional ways of life in Romania.
+This was founded in 1936 and it is a one-of-a-kind open-air museum that stretches through leafy Herastrau Park and it symbolizes the traditional ways of life in Romania.
 The highlight of the tour is that you can walk through the 300 traditional buildings ranging from peasant homes with steep roofs to mills and all of these are transported from towns across every region of Romania.
 You can also see artifacts and pottery as well as other traditional items from around the country on display in the museum.

 Explore the National Museum of Romanian History

 This is one of the top things to do in Bucharest if you want to learn more about the history of Romania.
-In the museum, there are 60 rooms which display the country’s most stunning historical exhibits which date back to from the prehistoric to modern times.
-The highlight of the museum is the huge replica of 2nd century Trajan’s Column, Romanian Crown Jewels, Pietroasele Treasures and so on.
+In the museum, there are 60 rooms that display the country’s most stunning historical exhibits which date back to prehistoric to modern times.
+The highlight of the museum is the huge replica of 2nd century Trajan’s Column, Romanian Crown Jewels, Pietroasele Treasures, and so on.

 Tour the Bucharest Parks

 There are many beautiful parks that you will find locals all year round in Bucharesti.
 The oldest city park is the Cismigiu Garden and the highlight is renting rowboats in the summer and an ice rink in the winter it homes 30,000 trees and plants.
 You can also visit the Herastrau Park which homes the Dimitrie Gusti National Village Museum, sports club, and open-air theater.
 You can also visit Carol Park which is considered to be one of the most beautiful parks in the capital and so on.

 You can go window shopping in your leisure time at Obor market and you are going to get varieties of things from live turkeys to dodgy-looking food supplements.
 You can buy books from the street stalls, and you can buy Sibiu sausage which is popular as the nation’s best and you can even buy local honey.